 It also lets you know what needs to be improved.
 By collecting feedback from the learners, you can tweak learning to the point of perfection!

 Learning and Development budgets aren’t always at the top of a CEO’s list of priorities.
 Regrettably, this means that training managers need to fight harder for their budgets than other departments.
 But, the weapon you need to fight this battle is proof, and an evaluation will give you the proof you need.

 When you can use data to show how learning has benefitted your company then you’re in the position to fight back.
 If you can prove that your learning has paid for itself and transformed the company culture, then instead of cutting your budget, they’ll write songs about you and your wondrous learning.

 Evaluating training is hard.
 There’s a whole range of reasons you might put it off and leave it for next week… and then the next week…

-Our knowledge-filled whitepaper on Delivering ROI has everything you need to know about training evaluation!
-Just click the button below to find out how to translate your success into real numbers!
+Our knowledge-filled white paper on Delivering ROI has everything you need to know about training evaluation!
+Follow this link to find out how to translate your success into real numbers!